MisterCoffey/MisterCoffey.github.io/_posts/2017-06-25-BaseballCapstone.md

 The other theory (Krissoff 2013) is that baseball inequality is having little impact on baseball team performance.
 This theory, based on the 2010 season, finds no relationship between baseball income inequality and team performance.

-This author's research based on statistics from the 2000 through 2016 seasons confirms the latter theory.
+This author's research is based on statistics from 2000 through 2016, and it confirms the latter theory.
 Income inequality is not negatively influencing baseball, at least with respect to win percentages.

-In fact, adding measures of team salary inequality to classic SABRmetric measures of team performance provides no predictive improvement when examinig a team's win percentages.

 **SALARIES**

 ![MeanSalary](../images/ProjectCapstone/MeanSalary.png)

 *(Average Baseball Salaries Are Rising)*

-Baseball salaries have been rising since 1985, as have the distribution of salaries.
+Baseball salaries have been rising since 1985, as have the distribution of those salaries.
+In 1985, there was a small spread in the salaries paid by different teams.
+By 2016, some teams were paying over $200,000,000 per season, while others were paying just over $50,000,000.

-Scholars agree that as salaries rose in baseball, so did inequality of pay among players.
+Scholars agree that as salaries rose in baseball, so did the inequality of pay among players.
 What do we mean by inequality?
-Yankee center fielder Jacoby Ellsbury hit nine home runs in 141 games and will earn $21 million in 2017.
+Yankee center fielder Jacoby Ellsbury hit nine home runs in 141 games in 2016, and will earn $21 million in 2017.
 Sitting on the same bench as Ellsbury is Gary Sanchez, who will earn $558,000, even though he hit 20 home runs in 53 games the previous year.

 ![MeanSalary](../images/ProjectCapstone/TeamSalary.png)
 *(Team Baseball Salaries Are Diverging)*

-Such examples of salary inequality are not the result of "unfairness" as much as they are the result of a highly regimented salary structure in baseball, governed by league minimums, arbitration, and free agency.
+Such examples of salary inequality are not the result of "unfairness" as much as they are the result of a highly regimented salary structure in baseball; salaries that are governed by league minimums, arbitration, and free agency.

 ![GiniGary](../images/ProjectCapstone/GarySanchez.jpg)
 *(Gary "The Krakken" Sanchez hit 20 home runs in his rookie year with the New York Yankees.
-He is earning a half million this year.
+He will earn half million dollars in 2017.
 Source: Wikipedia)*

 While Gary Sanchez appears underpaid, remember that Ellsbury has a World Series ring, and one season in which he batted .321, hit 32 home runs, and stole 39 bases.
 Gary Sanchez in contrast is a rookie who is subject to the league minimum salary structure.